Jamalpur, Bardhaman: Police station

 Jamalpur police station has jurisdiction over Jamalpur CD Block.
 The area covered is 267.89 km^{2}.

 CD block HQ

 The headquarters of Jamalpur CD block are located at Jamalpur.

 Demographics

 In the data published by the 2011 Census of India there is no mention of Jamalpur village, although Jamalpur community development block finds a place in the census data.
 Similarly, many villages around Jamalpur are mentioned (2011 census figure in brackets): Radhaballabbati (1,820), Jot Raghab (3,204), Jotkrishtai (1,328), Khanpur (2,384), Kanshra (3,220), Uttar Mohanpur (939), Halara (1,309), Krishna Chandra pur (2208), Hotatpara (119) and other villages.

 Transport

 The SH 15, running from Dainhat (in Bardhaman district) to Gadiara (in Howrah district) via Tarakeswar passes through Jamalpur.
 Bus services available for Bardhaman, Memari, Tarakeswar and other some routes.

 Education

 Jamalpur Mahavidyalaya was established in 2010.
-It offers honours courses in Bengali, English, Sanskrit, history, political science and philosophy.
+It offers undergraduate-level honours courses in Bengali, English, Sanskrit, history, political science and philosophy.